Robertogoz/Function-C/README.md

 * In Ex10 i create a function called `retangulo()` that receive int X and int Y and that function print a rectangle with height X and width Y.

-* In Ex11 i create a function called `triangulo()` that receive int X and verify if X is a triangular number.
+* In Ex11 i create a function called `triangular()` that receive int X and verify if X is a triangular number.